 In other words, this is better explained as a change in branding than a shift that could impact economics, banks in Barbados, or existing tax treaties.

-Not surprisingly, the biggest risk to Barbados, like other small banking jurisdictions, is the ongoing de-risking by international banks, correspondent bank relationships (CBRs), and international regulators.
+Not surprisingly, the biggest risk to banking in Barbados, like other small banking jurisdictions, is the ongoing de-risking by international banks, correspondent bank relationships (CBRs), and international regulators.

-For example, Barbados is currently on the FATF greylist, was only recently removed from the EU blacklist, and is considered by the US Department of State as a major money laundering concern for the proceeds of drug trafficking.
+For example, Barbados is currently on the FATF greylist.
+Additionally, it was only recently removed from the EU blacklist, and is considered by the US Department of State as a major money laundering concern for the proceeds of drug trafficking.

-So needless to say, the banking sector, local regulators, and banks in Barbados are all walking on eggshells to make sure they get removed from existing watch lists and don’t get added back onto the EU list of non-cooperative jurisdictions.
+So needless to say, the banking sector, local regulators, and banks in Barbados are all walking on eggshells.
+They want to make sure they get removed from existing watch lists and don’t get added back onto the EU list of non-cooperative jurisdictions.

 Now that we have a full picture of Barbados as a banking hub, it’s time to take a look at the banks in the country.

-Today, there are over 30 banks in Barbados.
-Many of them are medium-sized Caribbean banks, while others are international banks from first world countries.
+Today, there are over 30 banks in Barbados operating.
+Many of them are medium-sized Caribbean banks, while others are international banks from first-world countries.

 Canadian banks, not surprisingly, play a large role here–just like they do in other Caribbean island nations.
 But, this could change given the desire of CIBC, RBC, and Scotia to reduce their presence in the region.